 The sign reads:

 “This simple vault was built after the eastern part of the Abbey Church, enclosing the Royal tombs was destroyed by the English army in 1544.
 Here were placed the coffins of James V. Magdalen his first Queen and his infant sons by his second marriage to Mary of Guise.
-In 1688 the tomb was violated during the riots at the end of James VII’s reign and its contents were left in disorder.
-In 1898 Queen Victoria ordained a repair of the vault and the remains of those previously interred her were re-buried in one coffin.
+In 1688 the tomb was violated during the riots at the end of James VII’s reign.
+Its contents were left in disorder.
+In 1898 Queen Victoria ordained a repair of the vault.
+The remains of those previously interred here were re-buried in one coffin.
 The Vault also contains the coffin of Mary of Guilders, Queen of James II, which was moved in 1848 from Trinity Church in Edinburgh.”

 Some Royal weddings also took place here.

-Of course, one of the most famous marriages to take place happened in 1565, when Mary, Queen of Scots wed Henry Stuart, Lord Darnley.
+Of course, one of the most famous marriages to take place happened in 1565.
+That was when Mary, Queen of Scots wed Henry Stuart, Lord Darnley.

 Although the Abbey is in ruins, it still showcases some impressive architecture in the structure that remains.

 I was very happy that we opted to tour the Palace rather than just admire the exterior.